CEASLEY803/TrafficSimulation/README.md

-# TrafficSimulation
+# Traffic Simulation System
-a traffic simulation system that models vehicle flow through multiple lanes and intersections controlled by traffic lights.
-Implemented dynamic vehicle movement, lane switching, and statistical tracking, including average time and delays.
-Configurable parameters allowed testing various traffic scenarios.
+This project simulates a traffic system with vehicles moving through lanes and controlled by traffic lights.

+## Features
+- Dynamic vehicle movement and lane switching.
+- Configurable traffic parameters.
+- Statistical tracking of delays and traffic flow.

+## How to Run
+- Compile the Java files: